 - The biggest concern will be the transition in the marketplace of having hydrogen pumps available in gas stations.
 However, consumer interest will drive demand for this technological change as long as gas prices remain high.

 - There is a concern about the safety of Hydrogen due to flammability.
 Tests being performed for the U.S. Department of Energy have found that the technologies being tested for storing hydrogen in a fuel cell vehicle are actually SAFER than storage of gasoline.

-If not in the market for a car, what can we do today to help reduce automobile emissions?
+If you are not in the market for a car, what can you do today to reduce carbon emissions and other forms of pollution?
 Adopt greener driving habits.
 To maximize fuel economy, keep your car tuned up, tires correctly inflated, and fuel filters clean.
 Don’t leave your car idling unnecessarily, and avoid carrying unnecessary weight.

 Walk, ride a bike, carpool, or take public transportation.
-If 1% of cars in America were left idle just one day a week, it is estimated that 42 million gallons of gas would be saved each year, and 840 pounds of CO2 would be kept out of the environment.
+If 1% of cars in America were left idle just one day a week, it is estimated that 42 million gallons of gas would be saved each year, thus keeping 840 million tons of CO2 out of the atmosphere.